← View more comparisons

 AppScreensAppScreens

-AppScreens offers 500+ pre-built templates with a responsive layout engine that adapts a single design across device sizes.
-Device frames include real, clay, 3D-style, and outline options, but these are 2D overlays rather than real-time rendered 3D models.
-Great for quick production, but less control over device angles and lighting.
+AppScreens offers device frames in several styles (real, clay, 3D-style, outline), but these are 2D overlays rather than real-time rendered 3D models.
+You can't freely rotate or adjust the angle.
+Great for quick production with pre-made layouts, but less control over device perspective and lighting.

 Store support & platforms